Exclusive: Barclays and Anthemis launch startup studio for female founders

 Now Anthemis has teamed up with bank and financial services company Barclays to double down on the studio model.
 The result of their partnership is the Female Innovators Lab, a New York-based startup studio for female founders in the fintech space, which launches today.

-The lab will make an initial seed investment in each founder, though the amount will vary depending on the person and business; portfolio companies would also be considered for subsequent rounds of funding.
+The lab will make an initial pre-seed investment in each founder, though the amount will vary depending on the person and business; portfolio companies would also be considered for subsequent rounds of funding.
 (Anthemis would not disclose how much Barclays will be investing in the fund.)

-Katie Palenscar, the founder and CEO of edtech startup Unbound Concepts, will lead the lab with the help of mentors from Anthemis and Barclays.
+Katie Palencsar, the founder and CEO of edtech startup Unbound Concepts, will lead the lab with the help of mentors from Anthemis and Barclays.
 The founders who make the cut will initially work out of Anthemis’s studio space.
 Once they have a clearer roadmap for their product and move to the seed stage, Barclays will host the companies at its coworking space, Rise.

 Amy Nauiokas, a Barclays alum herself, started Anthemis with her cofounder Sean Park in 2010.
 The firm has since clinched more than 90 investments—backing startups like robo-advisor Betterment and online bank Simple—and manages upward of $380 million in assets.
 When Nauiokas and Park founded Anthemis nearly 10 years ago, they sought to evolve not only the scope of the financial services industry but also its demographics.

-Note: Correction: A previous version of this story misspelled the name of Katie Palencsar.
-It also misstated the series A funding raised by Kindur and the lab’s initial financial investment.